Newlands, Glasgow

-Newlands is an affluent suburb in the south side of Glasgow, Scotland.
+Newlands is a suburb in the south side of Glasgow, Scotland.
 The area is mainly residential in character.
 Shawlands and Langside lie to the north of the district (the White Cart Water forming the boundary), Pollokshaws and Auldhouse to the west, Giffnock (East Renfrewshire) to the south, and Merrylee and Cathcart to the east.

 Features

 It has many traditional shops which include The Newlands Cafe.
-One of the Glasgow Academy preparatory schools is located Newlands, located in a blonde sandstone villa, a type of house extremely common in this area.
+One of the Glasgow Academy preparatory schools is in Newlands, located in a blonde sandstone villa, a type of house extremely common in this area.
 There was previously a Glasgow Corporation Tramways depot on the site from the 1910s.

-Newlands has several churches, a bowling club, a tennis club and a park which has tennis courts.
+Newlands has several churches, a tennis club and a park which has tennis courts.
 The Newlands fete is held annually and takes place within Newlands Park.